vaskoGut/Learning/README.md

   38. ### #caching-react
       1 of possible solutions: You can set some flag with help of localstorage f.e. after you fetch data.
 And the you check if this flag is true, if it's you aren't fetching data 2nd time.

+  39. ### #form-input-react-handling
+      It's better use controlled components - assign some 'handleChange' function, and control state of input inside it.
+It's better approach for testing, debugging approaches.